October 19, 2024

 (Here’s a shameless plug to follow us on social media by checking the icons in our footer! 😊)

-This is probably advice that we could all use, even outside the world of increasing social media engagement.
+We could all use this advice, even outside the world of increasing social media engagement.
 But without getting too philosophical, people want to be heard, and your audience on social media isn’t any different.

-It is extremely important to pay close attention to the comments and posts people post in regard to your brand.
-This feedback creates great opportunities to engage 1-on-1 with customers and can give you a strong view of how your community perceives you as a brand.
+It is imperative to pay close attention to the comments and posts people share regarding your brand.
+This feedback creates excellent opportunities to engage 1-on-1 with customers and can give you a solid view of how your community perceives you as a brand.

-The best way to get this feedback is when you are ‘talking’ — ask your audience questions!
-Asking frequent questions is a great way to not only gather data on your audience and customers but also a definite way to receive increased engagement on your posts, which will always have a positive impact on organic reach!
+The best way to get this feedback is when you are “talking”—ask your audience questions!
+Asking frequent questions is a great way to gather data on your audience and customers and a definite way to receive increased engagement on your posts, which will always positively impact organic reach!

 Why Should You Care About Social Media Engagement?

 For many business owners, social media can seem like a fickle marketing channel that requires more work than it is worth.
-This is especially true when you are focused on the day-to-day responsibilities that come with running a business.
+This is especially true when one focuses on the day-to-day responsibilities of running a business.

 But, with 4.62 billion people using social media around the world, we know that businesses not utilizing social media are missing out on a massive opportunity.

 For those of you who don’t have time to spend strategizing and executing social media strategies, PHOS Creative is here to help!
-Social media management is one of our core competencies and we can work with you to not only increase social media engagement but build this into a holistic inbound marketing strategy!
+Social media management is one of our core competencies.
+We can work with you to increase social media engagement and build this into a holistic inbound marketing strategy!